 “This particular type of fish in the water invaded Cyprus, and people need to bear this in mind.
 Fish is not fatal, as such, but we must be careful, especially one of the most vulnerable people, as children, the elderly and people with allergies.
 However, there is no reason to panic”.

-“Prick of this fish can cause pain, headaches and vomiting.
-They, who suffer from allergies, They can also get more painful reaction, and so they should be especially cautious and, It's possible, consult a doctor in advance.
-But people also need to know, it is not so easy, for example, stepping on the fish, She is not aggressive and is constantly in motion.
+“Prick of this fish can cause pain, headaches and vomiting. they, who suffer from allergies, They can also get more painful reaction, and so they should be especially cautious and, возможно, consult a doctor in advance.
+But people also need to know, it is not so easy, eg, stepping on the fish, She is not aggressive and is constantly in motion.
 Fishermen also need to be careful, especially if they happen to catch the fish”.

 The distribution area of the lionfish is an Indian Ocean, from the Red Sea, to the coast of South Africa and Indonesia, It was also recently reported the appearance of the fish in the eastern Mediterranean, especially in Cyprus.
 This fish is usually found in areas with a cleft or lagoons, often on the outer slopes of coral reefs.